The Institute of Physics at the University of Amsterdam is offering 2 PhD positions In Experimental Quantum Physics in the 2021/22 academic session.

 ESR1 – Compact atomic sources and beams for steady-state superradiant lasers

 Steady-state atomic beam sources are crucial to realizing superradiant clocks and beneficial for quantum sensing with ultracold atoms in general.
-They have developed a continuous beam of ultracold atoms of unprecedented brightness and phase-space density and can create steady-state Bose-Einstein condensates.
+We have developed a continuous beam of ultracold atoms of unprecedented brightness and phase-space density and can create steady-state Bose-Einstein condensates.
 This continuous source of atoms is one of the foundations of our attempts to develop continuous superradiant clocks within iqClock.
 The source we have developed so far is rather large and needs to be shrunk in size and complexity to enable more researchers to use them and to bring them out of the lab into the field.
 We are developing new concepts for generating ultra-cold strontium beams based on compact ovens, 2D MOTs, Grating MOTs and desorption cells.
 The starting point of ESR1’s project will be to develop and compare a range of different technology approaches and to build and characterize the best approach.
 The ESR will then use the knowledge gained to advance our attempts to build continuous superradiant lasers and an atom laser.
 Another aspect of ESR1’s work will be to develop advanced laser sources.

 ESR2 – Precision laser stabilization and locking